 1. Park the plow on a solid, level surface.
-Fully collapse the lift cylinder with the upper lift links before unhitching the plow to prevent the plow frame from falling forward.
+Fully collapse the lift cylinder and use the stop plate, as described on page 7, before unhitching the plow to prevent the frame from falling forward.

 OPERATING PROCEDURES

 ATTACHING THE PLOW